-Parents shall be notified of the parental involvement policy in an understandable and uniform format and, to the extent practicable, provided in a language the parents can understand.
+Programs and activities shall be available on a nondiscriminatory basis Parents shall be notified of the parental involvement policy in an understandable and uniform format and, to the extent possible, information shall be sentpracticable, provided in a language and form thatthe parents can understand.
 Such policy shall be made available to the local community and updated periodically to meet the changing needs of parents and the school.
 [20 U.S.C 6318(b)]